Lordkaito/final-capstone-backend/README.md

 /api/v1/reservations/:id

-If you need further information about the endpoints you can view the documentation navigating to api-docs.
-You can do this by navigating to http://<domain>:<port>/api-docs where <domain> is the domain of your server and <port> is the port of your server.
+**If you need further information about the endpoints you can view the documentation navigating to api-docs.
+You can do this by navigating to http://<domain>:<port>/api-docs.
+Where <domain> is the domain of your server and <port> is the port of your server.**
 For example, if your server is running on port 3000, you can navigate to http://localhost:3000/api-docs.
 There you will see a list of all endpoints and their descriptions.